catenate/sharedo/share-lsdep.md

 	share-lsdep: done | sort -k 2,3 >${tmp}

 	share-lsdep: case $# in

+With no parameters, list all dependencies.

 	share-lsdep:     0)
 	share-lsdep:         cat $tmp
 	share-lsdep:         ;;

+With one parameter, list dependencies of the given target.

 	share-lsdep:     1)
 	share-lsdep:         awk "\$2 ~ /^$1$/{print \$0}" $tmp
+	share-lsdep:         ;;

+With two parameters, list dependencies of the given target, which match the given pattern.

+	share-lsdep:     2)
+	share-lsdep:         awk "\$2 ~ /^$1$/{print \$0}" $tmp | grep "$2"
 	share-lsdep:         ;;
 	share-lsdep: esac